 Strategic partnership philosophy: Align consultants with different specialties to better serve clients and boost everyone’s bottom line.

-When I started as a government contract consultant seven years ago, I would accept all kinds of consulting: sales and marketing, certification, business development and contracts.
+When I started as a government contract consultant in 2005, I would accept all kinds of consulting: sales and marketing, certification, business development and contracts.
 I could do all this work, but I found that my focus and time management suffered since each government agency worked in a different way, and each kind of consulting required different skills.
 I realized it made more sense to focus on one aspect of this industry, but I still wanted to service all of my clients’ needs.

-My partners are people I meet through networking events or through the contracting community in Washington, D.C., which is small enough that you can ask around and vet the quality of their work.
+My partners are people I meet through networking events or through the contracting community in Washington, which is small enough that you can ask around and vet the quality of their work.
 We do have written agreements, but these are people I know and trust, people I have lunch with regularly, and our agreements are in the spirit of “I’ll scratch your back if you scratch mine.”
 Their profiles are featured on my company website.
 The benefit to me is that I am much happier and I use my energy much more wisely since I am focused on work that I enjoy the most.
 I better service clients since I don’t have to turn them away.
 Instead, when they ask for services that I otherwise would not be able to provide, I can say “yes” and make money off them.

 I could have created a business in which I had employees and was involved in managing the process, but I never wanted to do that.
 This allows me to be involved with customers while doing my own thing.

-Company: RAMP Sports, ski and snowboard manufacturer
+Company: RAMP Sports, a ski and snowboard manufacturer

 Strategic partnership philosophy: The seasonal sporting goods company found a product to sell in its off-season.